 We read for our summer issue from May 15-June 15,

-and our spring issue from January 15-February 15.
+and our spring issue from January 15-March 15.

 We want fresh, original work.
-Steer clear of the tired and cliché, as well as form-style work (e.g. "Where I'm From" poems).
+Steer clear of the tired and cliché, as well as form-style work (e.g. "Where I'm From" poems or "This I Believe" essays).
 Additionally, please do not submit fanfiction or retellings of popular film, book, or television series.
 No work that specifically features any copyrighted character will be accepted (we can’t afford the royalties!).

 Try to not grapple with themes that are large and lofty.
 Don’t deliver us the universe.
 Instead, bring us the ordinary—your ordinary—in an extraordinary way.